Helium Hotspot Review – 24th of January update

 While it took me a little while to work to get my head around what Helium were trying to achieve and if this was a scam or not, in the end, I like the concept of it, it is an interesting piece of technology that I think any geek would be interested in.

 Most of my reviews focus on value for money and how well a product compares with its counterparts to justify the asking price.
 That gets thrown out of the window with a device like this; there is no comparable product, and I wouldn't particularly recommend buying this if you are looking for value for money.
 There is a reasonably good chance you will never earn your investment back, but this could be said about investing in any altcoin, or bitcoin, or just investments in general.

 In my scenario, with no hotspots within 60-miles of me, it has not been profitable in the slightest, but Helium has only just launched in Europe and Blackpool is hardly the epicentre of technology in the UK.

 The above is now inaccurate, since November when I started to connect to other Hotspots, my earnings have increased considerably.
 Blackpool ended up being a hotspot for hotspots so it has worked out well for me.

 I think for anyone enthusiastic about cryptocurrency, blockchain, IoT or just technology, in general, this is an exciting project to be part of.

 Helium Hotspot LongFi Review Rating

-It is hard to rate a product like this; there are no comparables, it has not made my life better, and there is a good chance it won't earn much/any money.
+It is hard to rate a product like this; there are no comparables, it has not made my life better, and there is a guarantee it will earn much money.
 However, it is a fun hobbyist project that I do like.
 Ignoring the money aspect of it, it will be genuinely interesting to see if they can achieve usable international coverage of LongFi and what products may adopt this technology beyond Helium’s own trackers.
-Just for the sake of Google, I give it a 7/10.